innanliu426/EnsemNet/README.md

 # Architecture
 ![The architecture for the ensemble method in both the space domain and the wavelet transform domain.
 Two algorithms are performed on the space representation and the multi-channel wavelet representation separately.
 Then the outcomes are combined by element-wise addition.
 Finally, the output is refined by an extra convolutional layer.](frame.PNG)
+The architecture for the ensemble method in both the space domain and the wavelet transform domain.
+Two algorithms are performed on the space representation and the multi-channel wavelet representation separately.
+Then the outcomes are combined by element-wise addition.
+Finally, the output is refined by an extra convolutional layer.

 # Result
 ![Reconstructed beta transmission areal density maps by the proposed algorithm for Miralon sheets from the production line.
 Details for uneven density distribution are recovered.](miralon_result.PNG)
+Reconstructed beta transmission areal density maps by the proposed algorithm for Miralon sheets from the production line.
+Details for uneven density distribution are recovered.

 ### training data on ordinary images
 training and testing sample Jupyter notebook see sample_notebook.ipynb